thijsBoet/understanding-typescript/README.md

 * An "include" array does the inverse and excludes all files that are not listed
 ### Basic compilerOptions
 * "target" sets the targeted ECMA standard
-* "allowJs" allows JS files to be complicated
+* "allowJs" allows JS files to be compiled
 * "checkJS" reports errors in JS files
 * "sourceMap" included the TS files in modern browsers for debugging
 * "outDir" sets to what folder the JS files should be compiled to